 The goals of the church leadership are to help build up the church, promote the spiritual welfare of the fellowship, maintain the character of doctrine reflected in the services and ministries of the church and be custodians of church property and finances, all done to the glory of God.

 Clint longs to see the gospel of Jesus Christ understood and displayed as central and sufficient in every aspect of his own life and in the church.
 In addition to his daily pastoral responsibilities of teaching, prayer, counseling and administration, he provides pastoral leadership for family and small group ministries.
 A Kansas native, Clint grew up under the godly influence and discipleship of his parents on the family’s farm and ranch.
 God opened Clint’s eyes to see the light of the knowledge of the glory of God in the face of Jesus Christ (2 Corinthians 4:6) while attending Kansas State University (B.S.).
 He is also a graduate of The Southern Baptist Theological Seminary with an emphasis in Biblical Counseling (M.Div.).
 Clint and his wife enjoy watching football and exploring God’s glorious creation with their boys.

 Alan Gerling is the Director of Worship and Music at Grace.
 After graduating from Iowa Wesleyan College he taught band and choir for five years before deciding to minister in music full-time.
 Alan loves to play guitar and piano and has a passion to see all generations join in worship.
 His duties include the planning and coordination of all public worship services, development of teams within the worship ministry and technical support for the staff and website.
 Alan and his wife, Jodie, live in Manhattan.
-They have two children, Isaac and Abigail.
-You can learn more about Alan, his family and the journey they have been on for the past year at their blog, http://ourchloeelizabeth.blogspot.com.
+They have three children, Isaac, Abigail and Chloe.
+You can learn a little more about Alan, his family and the journey they have been on for the past year at their blog, http://ourchloeelizabeth.blogspot.com.